 Group Assessment and Purchase Programs (e.g. "Solarize" programs)

 Group purchase programs, most commonly referred to as "Solarize" programs, are a great way to build community support around renewable energy.
 These programs are typically organized by a single entity, be it an individual, organization, or group of individuals.
 A larger group of individuals then participate in the program.
-The key elements of a solarize program are: 1) the local installer(s) participating in the program is/are vetted, 2) participants can benefit from economies of scale by ensuring the installer multiple projects at one time, 3) benefits from shared knowledge and support.
-Solarize programs can help address many of the barriers that individuals commonly identify that are preventing them from "going solar."
+The key elements of a solarize program are: 1) the local installer(s) participating in the program is/are vetted, 2) participants can benefit from economies of scale by ensuring the installer multiple projects at one time, and 3) participants benefit from shared knowledge and support.
+Solarize programs can help address many of the barriers that individuals commonly experience when exploring options to "go solar."
 These include:

 Complexity.
-Customers feel unclear about the steps they need to take to "go solar".
+The steps customers need to take to "go solar" can be unclear for those unfamiliar with the process.
 Solarize programs address this by walking customers through each step of the process, usually through educational presentations and community meetings.

 Contractor.
-Like any contractor, customers want a contractor they can trust to do good work.
+Like any contractor, customers want a solar professional they can trust to do good work.
 The installer or installers participating in the solarize program are usually vetted by the program organizers.

-MREA partnered with several local organizations to host a Solarize Missoula program in winter of 2015-2016.
-Over 300 local residents attended the two educational workshops, and approximately 45 new systems came directly as a result of the program.
+MREA partnered with several local organizations to host a Solarize Missoula program in the winter of 2015-2016.
+Over 300 local residents attended the two educational workshops, and approximately 45 new systems were installed as a result of the program.
+Since then, Solarize programs have been successful in communities across Montana!

 The National Renewable Energy Laboratory publishes a Solarize Guidebook that can help individuals or communities plan their own Solarize program.